crspiccin/calculator/docs/HLD-Calculator.md

 ### HLD (High Level Design)

+- We are going to create an simple mechanism with user and password on our local database
+- We choose to use SQLLite as a simple database engine to start our calculator
+- Based on the simplicity of our backend to make authentication, we have decided to create a simple router...
+-

 ## Consequences

 This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.